alexinnes/alexinnes.github.io/_posts/2018-10-03-running-script-as-system.md

 Instead of writing a complicated script, you can just run the above.
 Which opens a PS window as System.

+It does require the Sysinternal tools to be on the server, but this is something I tend to keep to hand.

 For me this was the best solution, for others it might not be.
 It reminded me that when looking for solution, keeping it simple is often the best route.